-APY, or annual percentage yield, is the total interest you will earn on a savings account or certificate of deposit in one year, including all compounded interest.
-APY is a good number to use when comparing different savings accounts or CDs across – or even within—financial institutions.
+APY, or annual percentage yield, is the total amount of interest you will earn on savings accounts like a traditional savings account or a certificate of deposit in one year, including all compounded interest.
+APY is a good number to use when comparing savings accounts or CDs across – or even within—financial institutions.

 Just a quick side note: If you’re looking at savings accounts and CDs, forget about APR.
 APR, or annual percentage rate, is the yearly cost of borrowing money.
 But, just like you use APR to compare different loans, you can use APY to compare savings accounts or CDs.